teodorov/teodorov.github.io/z2mc/src/01_traversals.md

 5. Independent of the model `roots(); next()`
 6. OnEntry callback --> See another blog entry for a more generic version

+## Introducing the Rooted Graph

+Graphs are among the most versatile and expressive structures in computer science.
+They naturally capture a wide range of relationships: from links between websites, to connections in a transportation network, to dependencies in a software project.
+However, while graphs are powerful, traversing them—systematically exploring their structure—is far from trivial.

+One key insight in building robust traversal algorithms is recognizing that how a graph is represented should not affect the traversal logic.
+In other words, our algorithms should not be entangled with specific data structures.
+This separation of concerns is not just a matter of good software engineering—it is essential if we want our tools to scale across domains, adapt to new applications, and support multiple input formats.

+Yet, there's a more fundamental problem.
+In many real-world cases, we're not simply interested in an arbitrary traversal of a graph.
+We want to explore a particular part of it, starting from certain points of interest and systematically branching out.
+This requirement naturally leads us to a structure that we call a rooted graph.

+A rooted graph is not just a graph, it is a graph together with a distinguished set (or multiset) of roots.
+These roots represent the starting points of traversal.
+They might correspond to known initial states in a system, entry nodes in a program's control flow, or nodes we suspect are critical in a network.
+By explicitly incorporating the notion of roots, we make a commitment: we are not trying to understand the entire graph blindly, but to explore what can be reached and discovered from known anchors.

+This view immediately raises the question: how do we best represent such a rooted graph?
+There is no universally optimal way to store a graph.
+Sparse graphs benefit from adjacency lists, dense ones may do better with matrices, and large-scale graphs might be stored in files or streamed from a database.
+The rooted graph abstraction allows us to factor out the representation details and focus on what matters: the reachable structure from a set of entry points.

+In doing so, we create a flexible interface for algorithms.
+An algorithm that operates on rooted graphs needs only to know two things: how to obtain the roots, and how to get the neighbors of a given vertex.
+Everything else (the storage, the indexing, even the vertex types) becomes an implementation detail.
+This minimal contract is sufficient to power sophisticated traversals, verifications, and ultimately the core mechanisms behind model-checking.

+In this chapter, we will progressively build this abstraction, beginning with simple, explicit graphs, and moving toward more expressive and efficient representations.
+Along the way, we will isolate our traversal algorithms from specific data structures, creating a flexible foundation for the rest of the book.

+## Expanding the Rooted Graph Concept: Extrinsic vs. Intrinsic Graphs

+The notion of a rooted graph brings us a step closer to modular, general-purpose traversal algorithms.
+But it also opens the door to a deeper realization: not all graphs are known in advance.

+Some graphs are extrinsic: they are explicitly represented, stored in memory or on disk, with their vertices and edges fully known before any traversal begins.
+These are the typical graphs that one might find in textbooks or programming assignments: adjacency matrices, edge lists, and hash maps.
+In such cases, all of the data is available up front, and the graph is simply a static data structure to be navigated.

+However, many graphs we care about in model-checking are intrinsic.
+They are not fully constructed before use, nor are they even necessarily finite.
+Instead, these graphs are defined procedurally.
+Their structure is revealed step-by-step as we traverse them, with each expansion generating new nodes and edges on the fly.
+Think of the state space of a program: it is often far too large (or even infinite) to be built explicitly, yet we can compute the successors from any given state.

+To make this concept more concrete, consider the example of walking a social network graph using internet requests.
+Suppose you start from a single user and wish to explore their connections: friends, friends of friends, and so on.
+Each node in the graph represents a user profile, and edges represent "friend" relationships.
+But the graph is not known in advance.
+Instead, each node's neighbors are discovered by querying a server for that user's friends.
+This is a classic intrinsic graph: its vertices and edges are fetched lazily, on-demand, during traversal.
+If the traversal stops early (e.g., after finding a particular person or after a certain depth), large parts of the graph remain unexplored and unmaterialized.

+This is where the rooted graph abstraction shines.
+By requiring only two capabilities from a graph, (1) the ability to provide a set of roots, and (2) the ability to compute the neighbors of a vertex, we enable traversals that work seamlessly over both extrinsic and intrinsic graphs.

+This abstraction lets us unify a broad class of graphs under a common interface.
+Whether the graph is a static list of nodes and edges read from a file, or a dynamic exploration of system states driven by simulation or symbolic execution, the traversal algorithm sees only the operations it needs.

+In later sections, we will see how this perspective allows us to apply the same core traversal logic to a wide range of applications: from solving games like the Tower of Hanoi, to verifying reachability properties in software models.
+The rooted graph interface becomes the contract between the traversal algorithm and the underlying system—regardless of whether that system is fully known or just gradually revealed.

+This perspective, of graphs not just as data, but as behaviors, is foundational to the rest of the book.

 ## A Rooted Graph and an Explicit Graph Data Structure

 A graph is defined as a tuple `G=(V, E)` where `V` is an arbitrary set of vertices, and `E` is a binary relation between the elements in `V`.